Abrar Infra wins Dh45 million civil contract for Bisconni’s Dh150 million Abu Dhabi plant

 With an investment of Dh150 million ($41 million) and spanning 37,000 square metres, the facility will operate under a 50-year land lease agreement signed with Kezad Group.
 Construction is already underway, with the project targeted for completion by October 2026.

-We also extend our gratitude to the Abu Dhabi Investment Office (ADIO) and the Abu Dhabi Department of Economic Development (ADDED) for their valuable support and guidance in facilitating this significant industrial venture
+We also extend our gratitude to the Abu Dhabi Investment Office (ADIO) and the Abu Dhabi Department of Economic Development (ADDED) for their valuable support and guidance.

 The high-tech plant is designed to serve as a strategic manufacturing and export hub for Bisconni’s premium product line, aligning with the UAE’s broader goals around food security, industrial diversification, and economic growth.
 Once operational, the facility will cater to growing regional demand while also supporting export operations into neighbouring markets.